simphony/simphony-osp/README.md

 ### Directory structure

-- cuds -- files necessary for the creation and usage of the cuds.
-  - classes -- python classes required for using the cuds.
-    - core -- common low level classes and utility code.
-    - generated -- generated native cuds implementations.
+- osp/core -- The source code
-  - generator -- class generator and template file.
+  - tools -- various tools to work with osp-core.
-  - ontology -- ontological representation of the cuds.
+  - ontology -- the parser and generation of the entities and classes.
   - session -- Different abstract classes for wrappers.
-  - testing -- unittesting of the code.
 - doc -- documentation related files.
 - examples -- examples of usage.
+- tests -- unittesting of the code

 ### Architecture